 This was a weird one.
 I loved it.

-The Decagon House Murders by Yukito Ayatsuji is an exemplar of a genre I hadn’t known existed: “new orthodox” mysteries, shin honkaku in Japanese—a return to the old rules of the game:
+The Decagon House Murders by Yukito Ayatsuji is an exemplar of a genre I hadn't known existed: “new orthodox” mysteries, shin honkaku in Japanese—a return to the old rules of the game:

 Per the introduction by mystery writer Shimada Soji:

 As a result, [Ayatsuji’s] characters act almost like robots, their thoughts depicted only minimally through repetitive phrases.
 The narration shows no interest in sophisticated writing or a sense of art and is focused solely on telling the story.
 To readers who were used to American and British detective fiction, The Decagon House Murders was a shock.
 It was as if they were looking at the raw building plans of a novel.

 That reads as much like a warning as a recommendation!

 It was a review in the Washington Post that piqued my curiosity.
 The book that arrived from Amazon was flimsy, with a thick seam of glue—clearly print-on-demand.
 This endeared me to it instantly.
 The publisher, Locked Room International, is deeply niche and delightfully specific—the kind of operation that only survives in book publishing.
 (Some days, I think this kind of operation is what book publishing is for.)

 The Decagon House Murders is a weird read, and you should believe Shimada Soji when he tells you the writing is clunky and the characters vacant.
 But the book presents a fascinating puzzle, and the solution is electrifying, in large part because it relies entirely upon the book-ness of this book.
 No movie adaptation is possible.
 I'll say no more.

 January 2016, Berkeley